pepov/k8sblog/_posts/2021-12-31-go-projekt-overlay-network-test-en.md

 )
 ```

 A whole lot.
 We already know some of them from the Go course, such as the "fmt" for formatted text output.
 The others are all packages from the Kubernetes project that we are using.
-These are addressed in the program with "kubernetes", "scheme", "clientcmd", "remotecommand" etc. If you have several with the same name or if you want to abbreviate the long name, you can set an alias like "core/v1" or "meta/v1".
+These are addressed in the program with "kubernetes", "scheme", "clientcmd", "remotecommand" etc..
+If you have several with the same name or if you want to abbreviate the long name, you can set an alias like "core/v1" or "meta/v1".
 Maybe you have an idea.
-The packages are all documented
-like the <a href="https://pkg.go.dev/k8s.io/api/core/v1"> Kubernetes API Core v1 </a> and so you can read a lot with Go.
+The packages are all documented like the <a href="https://pkg.go.dev/k8s.io/api/core/v1"> Kubernetes API Core v1 </a> and so you can read a lot with Go.
 The <a href="https://go.dev/"> Go Homepage </a> also has a lot to offer.
 The search on Github is also very helpful.
 If you look for the application of a certain function, restrict it to "code" and then the programming language "go", you will find many useful examples.
 Without this support I would not have come this far, so everything was very helpful.

 Our program continues: